Imago

 Same script, different year

 Austin Ward’s cautiously optimistic update has Buckeye fans breathing a little easier about Jeremiah Smith.
-But the whole situation has an uncomfortable feeling of déjà vu for anyone who was there for Ohio State during the 2022 season.
+However, the entire situation has an uncomfortable feeling of déjà vu for anyone present for Ohio State’s 2022 season.
 Dillon Davis from the Delaware Gazette appeared on The Bill and Doug Show this week and put his concern level for the receiver injuries at 40 out of 100.

 “One of the reasons I put it at a 40, and maybe a little bit less than that, was because you guys were in press conferences with Ryan when we talked about Jaxon Smith-Njigba back in 2022,” Davis explained, referencing the star receiver who never played another snap for the Buckeyes after Day downplayed his injury status.